MudroadWhite/New-Principia/docs/2_architecture.md

 As introduced above, `assert` and `set`, sets up the general architecture to write the proof.

-Beneath the archiecture comes to the details on how we perform the proof.
+Beneath the architecture comes the details of how we prove a theorem.
 By referring to [SEP entry for Principia Mathematica](https://plato.stanford.edu/entries/principia-mathematica/), we can divide our tactics into 2 types.

-`pose proof`, occasionally with `apply`, instantiates a theorem to use.
+`pose proof`, occasionally with `apply`, instantiates a existing theorem to use.

 All other tactics are generally for rewriting to, and even a level down, deducing new propositions from existing propositions.
 This includes: `rewrite`, `setoid_rewrite`, also with custom defined Ltacs like `MP` `Syll` directly inherited from the [old repository](https://github.com/LogicalAtomist/principia).